dusk-network/docs-public/src/content/docs/developer/smart-contract/guides/07-interacting.md

 It is recommended to follow the tests in rusk, for example the staking one.

-The code wallet-cli is using currently is same being used on the rusk test cases (e.g. there is a get_stake call).
+The code rusk-wallet is using currently is same being used on the rusk test cases (e.g. there is a get_stake call).